8 personal finance habits to get more out of life

 If you transfer this extra money to a savings account, you'll add to your balance and also earn more interest over time.

 Take it further: Check what interest rate your savings account offers before doing the transfer.
-Given how much rates have fluctuated in the past financial year, you could upgrade to an account with a better interest rate if you switch.
+Given how much rates have fluctuated in the past financial year, you could upgrade to an account with a higher interest rate if you switch.

 2. Buy things that last